VACLab/BiasAnalyzerVis/README.md

 # BiasAnalyzer_Vis_JS
 A PyCharm project for bundling BiasAnalyzer javascript files.

 Files that are the javascript files from CohortWidget that have had AnyWidget aspects removed are in the "raw_js" directory.
+There is also a utils.py file in "raw_js" that is used to fetch cohort data.

 Files that have been prepared for bundling are in the "src" directory.